bfox9900/CAMEL99-ITC/README.md

 ### For the Forth Tech
 CAMEL99 is an indirect threaded Forth with the top of stack cached in Register 4 of the CPU.
 This has shown to give similar performance to the TI-99 system Turbo Forth, which is the benchmark system for speed on TI-99 but CAMEL99 uses less assembler code in the overall system.
 In comparison to legacy implementations like Fig-Forth CAMEL99 is about 20% faster in high-level Forth operations.

 The system boots when you load the TI-99 binary program file called DSK1.CAMEL99 with the Editor/Assembler cartridge.
 When CAMEL99 starts, it looks for a file called DSK1.START.
 If found it loads that file as source code.
-You can put any new Forth definitions in the START file that you want.
-Currently START "INCLUDES" the following Forth words into the dictionary:
+Currently START "INCLUDES"  the file DSK1.SYSTEM which compiles missing CORE Forth words that could not fit in the 8K kernel.

-     INCLUDE, CELLS , CELL+ , CHAR+ , CHAR , [CHAR]
+( INCLUDE, CELLS , CELL+ , CHAR+ , >BODY, CHAR , [CHAR] )

 NOTE: Nested INCLUDE files are now working in V2.0.4